jamesj007/ExpressJS-Bot/README.md

-# Express-Bot-
+# Express-Bot
 Simple bot that is implemented through Express.
 Primarily for learning JavaScript in my free time.

-It was another attempt to learn NodeJS as well as JavaScript.
+It was another attempt to learn ExpressJS as well as JavaScript.
 Some clean-up and commenting is necessary as of now.

 Typing in stuff like "Hey" or "Hello" are recognized by the bot through regexes and the appropriate response is given.